robohlstrom24/troubleshooting-journal/README.md

-# Project Overview

-This project tracks all troubleshooting activities performed during the completion of other projects (desktop refurbishment, software troubleshooting demonstrations, and home network creation).
-Each entry applies the CompTIA 7-step troubleshooting methodology, demonstrating working knowledge of A+ and Network+ concepts.

-The style and structure of entries are designed to mirror ITSM systems (e.g., Spiceworks, Jira Service Management, ServiceNow).
-Entries include ticket-style formatting which simulates a professional IT environment, along with links to their corresponding repositories.
+ ## Operational Relevance (Troubleshooting and Incident Response)

+This project documents troubleshooting activities performed on endpoints and simulated lab environments during the completion of other documented projects.
+Each entry includes a structured diagnosis of the issue, hypothesis-driven testing, and subsequent root cause analysis.
+Attention is given to potential impact and system stability, ensuring that unnecessary changes are minimized.
+Documentation is recorded in a ticket-style format to align with ITSM workflows used in a professional IT environment.

+## Job Duties (IT Operations)

+- Diagnosing and resolving startup issues through structured troubleshooting and validation
+- Investigating hardware compatibility issues, confirming specifications, and validating system stability after remediation
+- Correcting partitioning errors to restore normal system operation
+- Applying hypothesis-driven testing and root cause analysis to isolate faults and prevent recurrence

+## Future Enhancements

+- Troubleshooting activities arising from a scoped home network project, including endpoint connectivity and configuration issues
+- Additional troubleshooting scenarios using ACI Learning practice labs to simulate common system-level incidents

 ## Example: T-0003